scimas/Druid.jl/README.md

 ```

 ### Tables.jl compatibility
-Most native queries return the query response as an object compatible with the
+Most queries return the query response as an object compatible with the
 `Tables.jl` interface.
-So it is quite easy to convert the result into a
+So it is quite easy to convert the result into another
-`DataFrame`.
+compatible type, like `DataFrame`.

 ```julia
 result = execute(client, query)
 df = DataFrame(result)
 ```

-Compatible queries: `Timeseries`, `TopN`, `GroupBy`, `Scan`, `Search`.
+Compatible queries: `Timeseries`, `TopN`, `GroupBy`, `Scan`, `Search`, `Sql`.

+`Sql` query returns the result as either a `Druid.SqlResult{ResultFormat}` or a
+`CSV.File` depending on the `resultFormat` provided in the SQL query.
+Both are
+compatible with the Tables.jl interface.

 `TimeBoundary`, `SegmentMetadata` and `DatasourceMetadata` return their results
 as `Dict`s.

-`Sql` query returns the result as a `String`.
-Supporting the `Tables.jl`
-interface for SQL queries is planned.